 - If the decrease in income is a result of loss of employment, the participant must apply for unemployment benefits (UIB).
-An interim will not be processed until the household provides proof of the UIB determination. - The household is only allowed one decrease in the rent portion in a 12-month period due to a reduction in income; multiple decreases within the 12 months are not processed. - Update: This policy was suspended as a result of SDHC's FY 2020 technical amendment in response to the COVID-19 pandemic.
+An interim will not be processed until the household provides proof of the UIB determination. - The household is only allowed one decrease in the rent portion in a 12-month period due to a reduction in income; multiple decreases within the 12 months are not processed.

+- Update: This policy was suspended as a result of SDHC's FY 2020 technical amendment in response to the COVID-19 pandemic and remained in effect through the entirety of Fiscal Year 2021.
 This item will be reinstated once emergency operations are ended. - All household income, including new income obtained since the last full reexamination is considered for purposes of determining eligibility for the decrease in income interim and will be used in the rent calculation if the interim is processed. - The loss of income must result in a reduction of the rent portion by more than 20 percent.
-A household does not qualify for an interim adjustment if the change in the rent portion is less than 21 percent. - Update: This policy was suspended as a result of SDHC's FY 2020 technical amendment in response to the COVID-19 pandemic.
+A household does not qualify for an interim adjustment if the change in the rent portion is less than 21 percent. - Update: This policy was suspended as a result of SDHC's FY 2020 technical amendment in response to the COVID-19 pandemic and remained in effect through the entirety of Fiscal Year 2021.
 This item will be reinstated once emergency operations are ended. - An interim will not be processed due to a decrease of public assistance income resulting from a finding of fraud or a failure to comply with work/school requirements. - The loss of the income source must be through no fault of the program participant.
-A voluntary loss of income, such as terminating employment without good cause, is not considered an eligible "decrease of income" for purposes of granting a decrease of income interim. - Update: This policy was suspended as a result of SDHC's FY 2020 technical amendment in response to the COVID-19 pandemic.
+A voluntary loss of income, such as terminating employment without good cause, is not considered an eligible "decrease of income" for purposes of granting a decrease of income interim. - Update: This policy was suspended as a result of SDHC's FY 2020 technical amendment in response to the COVID-19 pandemic and remained in effect through the entirety of Fiscal Year 2021.
 This item will be reinstated once emergency operations are ended.